ballerina-attic/securing-restful-services-with-ldap/README.md

    service "ballerina-guides-secure-restful-service" created
 ```

-- You can verify Kubernetes deployment, service and ingress are running properly, by using following Kubernetes commands.
+- You can verify if the Kubernetes deployment, service, and ingress are running properly by using the following Kubernetes commands.

 ```
    $ kubectl get service